 Valentina is a software package for creating clothing patterns, which is distributed according to the open source software model.
 The main idea of this complex is to combine modern technologies with traditional methods of designing patterns.
 The main feature of Valentina, which qualitatively distinguishes it from other solutions for the fashion industry, is the work with parametric patterns.

 A bit of history.
 The Valentina project was created in 2013.
-The impetus for its appearance was the desire to create a large, interesting project that could be worked on for a long time.
+The purpose for its appearance was the desire to create a large, interesting project that could be worked on for a long time.
 Later, this desire was transformed into the idea of creating a new software product for the fashion industry.
 This idea was given to the founder by his mother, a cutter by profession.
 The program and the entire project were named after her.